apache/echarts-doc/en/option/component/toolbox.md

 Besides the tools we provide, user-defined toolbox is also supported.

-Notes: User-defined tool name could only start with `my`, like `myTool1` and `myTool2` in the below example:
+Notes: A user-defined tool configured only through chart options must start with `my`, like `myTool1` and `myTool2` in the example below.
+An extension package can register a named feature through `registerToolboxFeature`; registered features do not need the `my` prefix.
+Registration does not add the feature to every chart.
+The button is created only when the feature is explicitly listed here, and its `show` option controls whether it is displayed for that chart.

 ```javascript
 {